intel/qpl/doc/source/documentation/introduction_docs/system_requirements.rst

 .. note::

-  Intel QPL supports ``libaccel-config`` starting from version 3.2.
+  Intel® QPL supports ``libaccel-config`` starting from version 3.2.
 Refer to `accel-config releases
   <https://github.com/intel/idxd-config/releases/tag/>`__ for
   latest version.

 .. note::

-  By default, Intel QPL uses ``Block On Fault`` feature required to handle page faults on the Intel IAA side.
+  By default, Intel® QPL uses ``Block On Fault`` feature required to handle page faults on the Intel® IAA side.
 The ``block on fault`` flag must be set with ``accel-config`` for each device.
 Performance can be increased if an application performs ``pre-faulting`` by own.
 In this case, the ``block on fault`` flag is